voutasaurus/filter/README.md

-filtering
+filter
 =========

-Filtering slices in place in Go
+In place filtering for int slices in Go